FloodedEmotion/SMP2022/README.md

 The fourth one is Tabular, which could be found in https://www.kaggle.com/code/optimo/tabnetbaseline.

+The sixth one is multimodal toolkit, which could be found in https://github.com/georgian-io/Multimodal-Toolkit.

+The seventh one is lightGBM.

 The fifth is the roberta model using only the text data.
 The pretraining codes was in https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-itpt/notebook?scriptVersionId=63560998, while the finetuning codes in https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-fit/notebook, and the inferencing codes in https://www.kaggle.com/code/rhtsingh/commonlit-readability-prize-roberta-torch-infer/notebook.
 Besides, we also used the https://www.kaggle.com/code/andretugan/lightweight-roberta-solution-in-pytorch/notebook for regression.

 The quickest way to reproduce our model is to run the **./HeyFea-main/test_k_fold_model.py** using the checkpoints in **./HeyFea-main/save_model/**.
 We used the pesudo-labels technique to get these checkpoints.